Skip to content

 Phase 2 — Targeted practice (weeks 2–4)

 For your three weakest areas, generate ~50 practice questions per area.
-Use SimpleQuizMaker's AI quiz generator — paste a topic like “NCLEX-PN priority delegation, medical-surgical” and generate 25 questions at a time.
+Use SimpleQuizMaker's quiz maker for nurses — paste a topic like “NCLEX-PN priority delegation, medical-surgical” and generate 25 questions at a time.
 Review rationales after each block of 5.

 Phase 3 — Full-length practice (weeks 5–6)